ml-archive/submissions/README.md

 </div>
 ```

-> Note: Currently only "text", "email", "pasword" and "textarea" is supported.
+> Note: Currently only "text", "email", "pasword" and "textarea" are supported.

 ### Rendering the forms